-Overall, total turfgrass samples submitted in 2018 to the NC State Turf Diagnostics Lab were nearly identical to total samples submitted in 2017.
-As expected, the majority (70%) of our samples came from golf course putting greens.
-Creeping bentgrass putting green samples were up 44% while bermudagrass putting green samples were down 19% when compared to 2017.
-Below you will find information regarding all golf course putting green samples submitted in 2018.
+Overall, total turfgrass samples submitted in 2019 to the NC State Turf Diagnostics Lab were nearly identical to total samples submitted in 2018 and only a few samples above our 10-year average.
+As expected, the majority (67%) of our samples came from golf course putting greens.
+Creeping bentgrass putting green samples were down 27% while bermudagrass putting green samples were up 36% when compared to 2018.
+Below you will find information regarding all golf course putting green samples submitted in 2019.
 Enjoy!

-As the industry in our area continues to shift towards ultra-dwarf bermudagrass putting greens, creeping bentgrass samples appear to have settled out for now after steadily declining over the past several years.
+As the industry in our area continues to shift towards ultradwarf bermudagrass putting greens, creeping bentgrass samples continue to decline.
 For the first time ever, we received more bermudagrass samples than creeping bentgrass samples in 2017.
-In 2018, however, creeping bentgrass returned to being the most submitted turfgrass species from putting greens.
+In 2019, bermudagrass returned to being the most submitted turfgrass species from putting greens.

 Now, think about all of the problems listed in the bar graph above.
 With the exception of summer patch and fairy ring when they create nice little rings, they can all look similar!
 It’s very hard to diagnose most of these biotic and abiotic diseases in the field with 100% accuracy without looking under a microscope or testing for high salt levels.
 Once again, remember that rarely do growers send us samples of things like fairy ring, brown patch, dollar spot, etc. that are relatively easy to diagnose in the field.
 Also, receiving a diagnosis of “no disease” is equally as valuable as receiving a disease diagnosis.
 There are lots of things that cause turfgrass quality to decline, don’t assume it has to be a disease.
 It should be noted that while we do not offer a service for a nematode assay, we do report root-knot nematodes because they are so easy to see in samples.